Author Instructions

 Figures and Illustrations (All Manuscripts):

-• Reference the figure within the text, ie, "Figure 1".
+- Reference the figure within the text, ie, "Figure 1".
 Position each figure after the reference list within the main text, and number them consecutively in the order cited in the text.
 All figures should be formatted to read top to bottom on one 8.5” x 11” journal page with one-inch (1”) page margins.
 If a manuscript is accepted for publication, the author may need to provide new copies of illustrations and figures (including charts and graphs) in high-quality, camera-ready, reproducible form.
 The following are acceptable: high resolution digital images saved in a PDF, jpeg, TIFF, or eps format, with a minimum 300 dpi resolution; photographs; computer generated laser graphics; and professionally drawn illustrations.
-Digital images or black and white prints are preferred; however, color prints (but not slides) are also acceptable.
+Digital images are preferred; however, color images (but not slides) are also acceptable.

 Appendices (All Manuscripts):